 Phishing and Scams - While the Bitcoin network remains secure, individual users have fallen prey to phishing attempts and scams, emphasizing the need for vigilance and education.

 Quantum Computing - There's been chatter about quantum computers' potential to disrupt Bitcoin's cryptographic safeguards.
-However, as of 2023, practical quantum machines capable of such feats remain in nascent stages.
+However, at present, practical quantum machines capable of such feats remain in nascent stages.
 The crypto community is also actively researching quantum-resistant algorithms.

 Regulatory Scrutiny - Many governments are exploring regulatory frameworks for cryptocurrencies.
 While this adds legitimacy to the crypto space, there are concerns about potential overregulation stifling innovation.